d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/statistics.md

 ### Evaluating Estimators in Code

-Since the standard deviation of an estimator has been implementing in MXNet by simply calling `a.std()` for a `ndarray` "a", we will skip it but implement the statistical bias and the mean squared error in MXNet.
+Since the standard deviation of an estimator has been implementing in MXNet by simply calling `a.std()` for a tensor `a`, we will skip it but implement the statistical bias and the mean squared error in MXNet.

 ```{.python .input}
 # Statistical bias